 Through this clever combination of technology, Lexus Hybrid Drive can be described as a smart, fuel-saving technology that switches seamlessly and automatically between the electric motor and petrol engine.
 By monitoring driving conditions, it intelligently manages the flow of power from both sources and can also detect when to combine the two for maximum efficiency and on-road performance.

 The Lexus Hybrid Drive system’s ‘intelligence’ allows the two power sources to operate with a wonderful synergy.
-When the petrol engine is running, it drives the generator to charge the battery; and when conditions allow it, such as in low-speed urban environments, the generator shuts down the petrol engine and lets the electric motor take over, meaning that the car can operate without any harmful emissions.
+When the petrol engine is running, it drives the generator to charge the battery.
+And when conditions allow it, such as in low-speed urban environments, the generator shuts down the petrol engine and lets the electric motor take over.
+This means that the car can operate with zero emissions.